neelsmith/greek213/printable/syllabus.md

-# Goals
+# Goals and objectives

 Greek 213 builds on the content you mastered in Greek 101-102, and introduces you to reading a historical language.

 By the end of this course, you will:

-# Organization of the course
+  - develop habits of reading historical texts including:

+      + recognizing the historical context and expectations of authors and intended audience
+      + isolating verbal expressions, and understanding their construction
+      + using scholarly instruments including lexica, reference grammars, and commentaries
+  - recognize the role of particles to guide your reading of classical Socratic dialog
+  - identify registers of speakers' language
+  - relate the philosophical discussion of the *Oeconomicus* to the concrete social institutions discussed or alluded to in the text
+  - synthesize commentary from multiple sources
+  - contribute to a collaborative commentary with an explicit target audience of second- and third-semester Greek students

+# Course organization and what to expect

+The central activity in everything we do this semester is reading.
+Most of our time together in MWF classes will be devoted to reading, as a class and in small groups.
+We'll use that time to focus on specific practices that we will try to turn into habits.
+We will supplement these with pauses to review material from Greek 101-102.

+Assignments outside of class will ask you to work through exactly the same approach to reading that we will practice in class.

-## Textbook
+## Course material

-The fall semester course is organized in four modules centered on four major ideas about the ancient Greek language.
-On our course website, each module identifies concrete objectives that will help you achieve the broader course goals summarized above.

-The four modules correspond closely to modules 1-4 in the textbook we will be using, which you can purchase directly from the Classics Department office.
-The text will be available this fall in two installments:  packet 1 will be available the first week of classes; packet 2 will be available after fall break.
-In addition, you can always find a current on-line version at [https://hellenike.github.io/textbook/](https://hellenike.github.io/textbook/), and can always download a current PDF of the textbook from [https://github.com/hellenike/textbook/raw/main/pdf/hellenike.pdf](https://github.com/hellenike/textbook/raw/main/pdf/hellenike.pdf).

-After introducing features of the ancient Greek language, each module of the textbook includes reading that connects the topics you are studying to contemporary experience, and concludes with a reading selection from an authentic ancient text.
-This year, our reading selections will be drawn from a defense speech composed by the orator Lysias in a murder trial.

-Read sections 1 ("Hellênikê / ἑλληνική: an open-source introduction to ancient Greek") and 2 ("About this textbook") of the textbook to learn more about how the textbook is organized.

-The textbook also has an accompanying youtube channel and playlist at [https://www.youtube.com/playlist?list=PLhhpSgbqjgokrwa4HmReaGEptvqURz6Ns](https://www.youtube.com/playlist?list=PLhhpSgbqjgokrwa4HmReaGEptvqURz6Ns).

-## Technologies and mechanics of submitting assignments

-All course material will be available on the course web site at [https://neelsmith.github.io/greek213/](https://neelsmith.github.io/greek213/).
+The starting point for all course material is the course web site at [https://neelsmith.github.io/greek213/](https://neelsmith.github.io/greek213/).

-We will share material using [this course Google Drive](https://drive.google.com/drive/u/0/folders/1hXQ600FaFdCJPisyyHXLCIQvYnmo068X/)

-# What to expect

-There are no prerequisites for this course, and no individual concept we are going to cover this semester is particularly complex, but Greek 101-102 is a fast-paced sequence.
-At the beginning of the course, *everything* will be new, and you should expect that the hardest part of the entire 101-102 sequence (and maybe of any Greek course you ever take!) will be the first few weeks before fall break, because everything will be new.
-Our course is organized so that these weeks introduce the  most frequent features of the language, so as you constantly reuse the material from the beginning of Greek 101, it will not only become increasingly automatic, but will give you a framework that will make it easier to learn further features of the language.

-Some concepts may sink in immediately, and others may take more practice.
-Review and practice are as important as your initial introduction to a topic, so every graded assignment offers you the opportunity to repeat it as often as you need in order to complete it satisfactorily.

-Most of our class time together will be devoted to actively applying and using ideas from your class preparation.
-Since much of the value of this time results from your active engagement with course material, and cannot be replicated by passively watching someone else's involvement, I do not plan to record our class meetings.
+We will share work developing a collaborative commentary using [this course Google Drive](https://drive.google.com/drive/u/0/folders/1hXQ600FaFdCJPisyyHXLCIQvYnmo068X/).
+We will use the `pdfs` folder to share reading selections from various sources.
+The `xenophon-oeconomicus-composite` folder has a text of the *Oeconomicus* in markdown format.

+In addition, you have a personal folder on the course Google Drive where you will submit contributions to our collaborative commentary project.

 ## Tips

 These practices will help you absorb material most effectively:

-  - Schedule regular times both for newly assigned homework and review of previously covered material.
+  - Schedule regular times both for newly assigned work and to review previously covered material.
   - Spread your study across several days each week.
 Multiple, shorter sessions are better preparation than an equal amount of time in a single marathon.
-  - Practice your Greek aloud.
+  - Practice reading Greek aloud.
 Vocalizing Greek and listening to yourself will help you progress more rapidly than reading silently.
   - When you are studying, focus only on Greek.
-Turn off your cell phone and any other electronic communications.
+Turn off your cell phone and any other electronic devices.
 Turn off any music: you should see, hear and speak only Greek.

-## Work log

-To help you gauge how effectively you are managing your work, I will ask you to keep a log of your work on Greek.
-You should note what days you worked on Greek and for how long.
-You may also wish to note what kind of work you did: written homework, vocabulary review, or draft of a portfolio assignment, for example.

-Your work logs will not be graded, but I will periodically ask you to summarize the number of days and hours per week you have worked on Greek, for anonymous submission.
-This will help me evaluate how to balance assignments as we progress through the year.